 Mapping Magic–and Mayhem–in Jazz Age Harlem

 This astronomical price for the map may even have surprised even Campbell himself.
-After studying at the Art Institute of Chicago, he moved to Manhattan in 1929 to seek work, though faced a string of rejections due to his race before catching a break at the newly founded Esquire magazine in 1933.
-For the next four decades, Campbell supplied the magazine with cartoons and illustrations that shaped its knowing, urban, and often cheeky sensibility.
+After studying at the Art Institute of Chicago, he moved to Manhattan in 1929 to seek work.
+Though initially he faced a string of rejections due to his race, he eventually caught a break at the newly-founded Esquire magazine in 1933, where his witty caricatures and cartoons brought him national attention.

 Moreover, all of this exuberant nightlife was fueled by twelve years of Prohibition.
-And while it lowered the consumption of alcohol, Prohibition also fostered an illegal market that led to crime.
-Campbell slyly captures this pandemonium on the map, as whites made their way north to Harlem in search of urban thrills.
-Residents had little say in the permissive behavior that came to characterize their neighborhood: at left “marihuana” is sold openly, while public drunkenness seems almost a matter of course.
-Presiding over all of this mild mayhem in the upper right corner is a pair of officers enjoying the comfort of the new police station, wholly aware of the lawlessness outside.
+And while it lowered the consumption of alcohol, Prohibition also created a market for illicit spirits that fed organized crime.
+Campbell slyly captures the chaos on the map, as whites made their way north to Harlem in search of urban thrills, while residents had little say in the permissive behavior that came to characterize their neighborhood with marijuana sales and public drunkenness.

 See more of the past through maps at www.america100maps.com.